MMUZAMMUL/GOIS/CODE_OF_CONDUCT.md

 ## Enforcement

-Violations of this Code of Conduct should be reported to [your-email@example.com].
+Violations of this Code of Conduct should be reported to muzamal@zju.edu.cn.
 All complaints will be reviewed promptly and fairly.

 The author reserves the right to remove contributions, restrict access, or take legal action for any breaches of this Code of Conduct.